-- Maxwell’s Hawker Centre- Arguably one of the best Hawker Centres around (which, if you are wondering, are like open-air food courts dedicated to selling street and specialty food), a visit to Chinatown isn’t complete without trying a few Singapore specialities, including the famous Tian Tian Chicken Rice.
+- Maxwell’s Hawker Centre- Arguably one of the best Hawker Centres around (which, if you are wondering, are like open-air food courts dedicated to selling street food), a visit to Chinatown isn’t complete without trying a few Singaporean specialities, including the famous Tian Tian Chicken on Rice.

 - Buddha’s Tooth Relic Temple- Although this temple was built in recent years, its ornate interiors contain comprehensive art and history exhibits that tell hundreds of years of history.

-Singapore has no shortage of rooftop bars with incredible views of the city, so I decided to head straight to the top- 1-Altitude Bar, the highest alfresco bar in the world.
+Singapore has no shortage of rooftop bars with incredible views over the city, so I decided to head straight to the top- 1-Altitude Bar, the highest alfresco bar in the world.
 Admittedly, the place is a tourist haven.
-For a steep $30 entry fee (including a drink), it’s unsurprising that there aren’t many locals around.
-However, the cocktail was delicious and the 360 views of Singapore were truly spectacular, so I had no regrets about my decision.
-If you decide to visit, make sure you do so at sunset to get the best view possible!
+For a steep $30 entry fee (including a drink), it’s unsurprising that there aren’t many locals about.
+However, the cocktail was delicious and the 360 views over Singapore were truly spectacular, so I had no regrets about my decision.
+If you decided to visit, make sure you do so at sunset to get the best view possible!

 Breakfast- Arab Street